carlostorrescubila/Portfolio/content/en/home/experience.md

     description: |2-
         Responsibilities included:

-        * Structured data in R with the Tidyverse environment
+        * Implemented ETL processes in R (Tidyverse) to consolidate and clean data from various sources.
-        * Analyzed and prepared data from various sources e.g. politics, financial, personal data
+        * Developed and deployed an interactive application in Shiny for multivariate statistical analysis, improving data exploration and visualization.
-        * Created interactive HTML reports with R for reporting statistical analysis
+        * Created interactive HTML reports with dynamic visualizations, optimizing the communication of results to international clients.

   - title: Statistic intern
     company: Department of Statistics of the University of Salamanca